Recommended Authors:

 % section returns to "time-domain" by taking a DFT %

-% section takes first [(2*N)-1] points beginning with third point as restoratively up-sampled signal %
+% section reconstructs [(2*N)-1] point time-domain up-sampled signal %

 end